 Introduction

 Mastitis due to environmental pathogens, such as those commonly found in bedding material, has now become the “most common and costly form of mastitis in modern dairy herds” that have implemented standard mastitis control practices limiting the effect of contagious pathogens (Klaas and Zadoks, 2018).
 Teats of dairy cattle may be in direct contact with bedding materials for 40 to 60% of the day, making this an important potential source of exposure to opportunistic environmental mastitis pathogens (Tucker and Weary, 2004, Cook et al., 2005, Hogan and Smith, 2012).
 Work exploring how bedding materials relate to a cow’s risk of getting mastitis has understandably focused on the most commonly used bedding materials and housing systems in the dairy industry.
 Currently, there is growing interest and adoption of bedded pack systems to house dairy cattle.
-Our prior industry survey suggested that smaller-scale organic dairy farmers with aging facilities, and especially tiestall barns, may be looking to implement a bedded pack system on their farms as a form of sustainable, cost-effective loose-housing (Andrews et al., 2021).
+Our prior industry survey suggested that many smaller-scale organic dairy farmers with aging facilities, and especially tiestall barns, may be looking to adopt a bedded pack system on their farms as a form of sustainable, cost-effective loose-housing (Andrews et al., 2021).
 This may be particularly relevant as both the dairy industry and consumers look to move away from traditional housing systems which restrict cow movement (Barkema et al., 2015).
-As interest in bedded packs grow, it will be important to better understand milk quality, udder health and hygiene on farms using these housing alternatives.
-Previous work describing mastitis risk and cow hygiene on bedded pack systems includes descriptive studies of actively-managed, composting bedded packs (Barberg et al., 2007b, Black et al., 2013, Fávero et al., 2015, Eckelkamp et al., 2016b, Albino et al., 2018, Heins et al., 2019).
-Peer-reviewed publications of research comparing milk quality and cow hygiene between bedded pack systems and more traditional housing types has so far been limited, and includes a study comparing actively-managed composting bedded packs (CBP) and sand-bedded freestalls for farms with a history of low bulk tank somatic cell counts (Eckelkamp et al., 2016a), work describing hygiene and BTSCC for sand-bedded freestalls and CBP (Adkins et al., 2022), and a comparison of CBP and two types of freestall barns (Lobeck et al., 2011).
+As interest in bedded packs grows, it will be important to better understand milk quality, udder health and hygiene on farms using these housing alternatives.
+Previous work describing mastitis risk and cow hygiene on bedded pack systems includes descriptive studies of actively-managed composting bedded packs (Barberg et al., 2007b, Black et al., 2013, Fávero et al., 2015, Eckelkamp et al., 2016b, Albino et al., 2018, Heins et al., 2019).
+However, research comparing milk quality and cow hygiene between bedded pack systems and more traditional housing types has so far been limited.
+The latter includes a study comparing actively-managed composting bedded packs (CBP) and sand-bedded freestalls for farms with a history of low bulk tank somatic cell counts (Eckelkamp et al., 2016a), work describing hygiene and bulk tank milk somatic cell count (BTSCC) for sand-bedded freestalls and CBP (Adkins et al., 2022), and a comparison of CBP and two types of freestall barns (Lobeck et al., 2011).
 It is unclear whether the herds included in these prior studies were conventionally-managed or organic dairies.
 To the best of our knowledge, no studies describe and compare bulk tank milk quality, udder health and hygiene on bedded pack farms and tiestall barns of similar size and management style.